 So – you can think that MLMs are the absolute worst thing in the world – or you can realize why they exist and that they have actual benefits.

 Honestly, I tell everyone that there are way worse things people do for money.
+Most of us could use the extra income.
 Guys, it’s not like us direct sales people are over here selling drugs, committing insurance fraud, or worse.